sumitthrita/webpageSummary_agent/README.md

    - Claude (Anthropic's LLM) generates a summary of the content
 3. The summary is displayed in the UI or returned via the API

+### PDF Summarization
+1. The user uploads a PDF file through the Gradio UI
+2. The system extracts text from the PDF using PyPDF2
+3. Claude generates a summary of the PDF content
+4. The summary is displayed in the UI

-The workflow is defined as a directed graph with nodes for each step and edges that determine the flow between steps.
+The website summarization workflow is defined as a directed graph with nodes for each step and edges that determine the flow between steps.